emilbratt/OTGT/Handhield/register_item_location/raspberry_pi/README.md

 ### How to use
-Connect LED to pin 17 and Ground.

-Connect barcode scanner to USB.
+Connect LED to pin 17 and Ground. and connect barcode scanner to USB.

-Connect power to device and wait for the LED to.
+Then connect power to device and wait for the LED to start blinking.

 The device invokes application/interface.py in the foreground.
 This is the "interface" for the user.

 When you see the LED turn on and blink, you are ready.

 Start by scanning item first then shelf.
 The LED will blink faster when it expects a shelf.

 You can also scan multiple items sequencally.